charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 [^3]: The ability to fetch [[Cinder Glade]] instead of [[Stomping Ground]] as an untapped land on turn four might come up once in a while.
 The model does not track life.

+- Explore can make mulligan choices trickier
 - fetching cinder glade can save some life, which the model does not track

-The Titan Shift numbers suggest that by turn five, [[Sheltered Thicket]] is better than [[Taiga]].
-There’s reason to be skeptical.
-As noted above, the model plays each game every possible way and keeps the best outcome.
-If the model cycles [[Sheltered Thicket]] and doesn’t like what it finds, it essentially gets to rewind and do something else instead.
-In effect, the computer has superhuman “instincts” about when there’s something good on top of the deck.
+- Farseek is better at getting double green for turn 3 fo sideboard cards like obstinate baloth
+- Explore is better with Courser of Kruphix, better against Leonin Arbiter
+- We don't consider having an extra mana to hold up Lightning Bolt

+Computer has superhuman instincts as far as when something good is on top of the deck.

 Even so, it’s fair to say the conventional wisdom undervalues [[Sheltered Thicket]] – or perhaps overvalues [[Cinder Glade]].
 In 98% of games we either won’t draw [[Cinder Glade]], or it’ll enter the battlefield tapped, or it’ll enter untapped at a time when it doesn’t matter.
 Maybe we’re playing it turn two off an [[Explore]], or it’s turn three and we only have a single ramp spell, or it’s turn four and we’ve already got all the mana we need.
 It’s only that other 2% of games where [[Cinder Glade]] enters the battlefield untapped at a crucial time.
 That’s once out of 50 games.